ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhook-posting.md

 }
 ```

-Posting the above JSON to a Glip Webhook URL will result in a message and card that appears as follows:
+Posting the above JSON to an Incoming Webhook will result in a message that appears as follows:

 <img src="../webhook-posting.png" class="img-fluid" style="max-width: 600px">